frnmst/the-flux-of-thought/README.md

 If a post contains at least one tag, this is reported at the top of the page with a link pointing to the appropriate bookmark of `./_pages/tags.md` (just like in the home page).
+A user looking at a post can see all related posts just by clicking at those tag links.

 #### Format